About Us |

 e.
 Medical Examination Report: The applicant has to have a medical exam done by an approved panel physician by the IRCC.
 The medical report is a mandatory part of the application.

-3.3 Proof of Relationship
+3.3 Proof of Genuine Relationship (Critical Requirement)

+IRCC carefully assesses whether the relationship is genuine.
 Demonstrating the authenticity of your relationship is perhaps the most critical part of the application.
 Here are the types of evidence you should include:

 a.
 Photos of the Couple Together: Add pictures from special events—like weddings, holidays, family get-togethers, & other significant events!